 0

 Climbing it from the Talamanca side is more manageable than from the Matadepera area.
-Still, no matter which way you climb, Coll is highly recommended for adding to your bike routes.
+Even so, whichever way you climb it, Coll is highly recommended to incorporate into your bike routes.

 0